3 Keys to a Successful Interview

 - DON’T be too specific regarding salary requirements.
 Do not give a number!
 Indicate that you’ll be very interested in the best offer the company can make that is consistent with the hiring practices for someone with your qualifications and experience.

-Are you scheduled for a phone or video interview before you get to meet with the company in person?
+Are you scheduled for a video interview before you get to meet with the company in person?
 Click here to find additional advice on how to make that first connection a success!
-Trust us, your phone/video interview will be all about getting hired if you eliminate technical difficulties, make a good impression, & follow the tips provided at the link above.
+Trust us, your video interview will be all about getting hired if you eliminate technical difficulties, make a good impression, & follow the tips provided at the link above.